aperofsky/seattle_mobility_rt/README.md

 # seattle_mobility_rt
 Code and data to reproduce the results and figures in Perofsky _et al._ 2023.
-"Impacts of human mobility on the citywide transmission dynamics of respiratory viruses in pre- and post-COVID-19 pandemic years"
+"Impacts of human mobility on the citywide transmission dynamics of respiratory viruses in pre- and post-COVID-19 pandemic years".
+[Preprint](https://doi.org/10.1101/2023.10.31.23297868)

 ## Abstract